 Bluetooth vs. Bluetooth Low Energy – The IoT Difference

-If you’re still comparing varying technologies for an asset tracking platform, reach out to a Link Labs’ representative for more info.
-Link Labs has been pioneering Bluetooth solutions to bring you the most energy efficient and affordable solution on the market, such as our latest offering: Xtreme Low Energy (XLE®).
+If you’re still comparing various technologies for an asset tracking platform, please don’t hesitate to reach out to a Link Labs representative for more information.
+Across our tenure, Link Labs has been pioneering Bluetooth solutions to bring you the most energy efficient and affordable solution for manufacturing and logistics operations just like yours.
 Book a demo today!